Introduction

 Thanks to affordable smartphones and widespread internet access, a student in a small town now has almost the same access to guidance as someone in a metro area.

-- Virtual Ground Schools: DGCA ground classes used to mean shifting to a big city and paying for rent, food, transport, and coaching.
+- Virtual Ground Schools: Preparing for DGCA written exams used to mean shifting to a big city and paying for rent, food, transport, and coaching.
 Today, many high-quality ground schools offer live online classes, recorded lectures, and doubt-clearing sessions.
-Students can stay in their hometowns, save significantly on living expenses, and still prepare effectively for these demanding exams.
+Students can stay in their hometowns, save significantly on living expenses, and prepare effectively.
+This reduces the overall CPL Cost in India significantly.

 In short, knowledge is no longer locked inside metro classrooms.
 It’s available to anyone willing to search, learn, and stay disciplined.